SWNRG/clusterslice/docs/README.md

 The expansion of ClusterSlice to support multi-clustering and multi-domain functionality introduces the following additional design abstractions:

 * **MultiClusterSliceRequest CR and Operator:** This higher-level abstraction is responsible for creating and overseeing multiple `SliceRequest` objects, which in turn allocate the clusters that constitute the multi-cluster slice.
-It also manages the deployment of multi-cluster management software, such as Liqo or OCM.
+It also manages the deployment of multi-cluster management software, such as Liqo, Karmada or OCM.
 * **Infrastructure Managers:** The role of the `Infrastructure Managers` is to establish communication with technology-specific cloud managers or test-bed controllers within specific domains.
 These managers function as drivers for heterogeneous resource management systems, handling both physical and virtual resources.

 Example `Infrastructure Manager` implementations as well as the `MultiClusterSliceRequest Operator` can be found in the [clusterslice/controllers](../controllers) directory.
 The `MultiClusterSliceRequest` CRD is placed in the [clusterslice/crds/multiclusterslicerequest-crd.yaml](../crds/multiclusterslicerequest-crd.yaml) file.